KK2082187/Git_Readme/README.md

 # Git Notes

-A brief description of git command.
+A brief description of git commands.

 Initialize Git :- To create a new repo, you'll use the git init command.
 Syntax :- git init